OpenEvalProject/evals/manuscripts/elife-45952/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/45952/elife-45952-fig4-v2.jpg)

-**Figure 4.:** There was a significant logarithmic relationship between the probability of observing a given mutation as a binary variable (present/absent) and relative fitness (p=0.0121).10.7554/eLife.45952.018Figure 4—source code 1.
+**Figure 4.:** There was a significant logarithmic relationship between the probability of observing a given mutation as a binary variable (present/absent) and relative fitness (p=0.0121).

 ## Discussion